derek-zhou/liv/README.md

 ```
 maildir_empty_new = no
 ```

+I understand that running your own email server is a tall task and uphill battle with email deliverability.
+LIV can also run without one, by getting your emails with POP3 and sending your emails with authenticated SMTP or a Sendgrid account.
+It can even run on your home computer.

+Once you have a working email setup and you verified you can receive and send email via terminal tools such as mutt you can proceed to the next section.

+## Installing LIV and its prerequisites

+LIV is written in [Elixir](https://elixir-lang.org) so you need to install the tool chains for Erlang and Elixir.
+You will also need the basic tool chain for node.js to build the js and css.
+The Phoenix's [installation guide](https://hexdocs.pm/phoenix/installation.html) contains everything you need.
+LIV does not use a database, so the part of PostgreSQL is irrelevant.

+LIV also need a couple of commandline tools to function.
+They are:

+* inotify-tools, to watch the new mail dir
+* socat, for local machine automation

+They can be installed in most Linux distributions.

+LIV uses the [mu email search engine](https://github.com/djcb/mu) so you will also need to install that.
+Please install the 1.6.x branch.
+Once installed please verify that mu is indeed working by building the index `mu init && mu index`

 Now you are ready to install LIV itself.
 LIV is a standard [Phoenix LiveView](https://www.phoenixframework.org/) web application, so just clone it from here and do:
 ```